Is Christian Zionism in the US on a decline?

 Apart from changing religious views, there has also been a shift in political attitudes due to events in the Middle East, such as the genocide in Gaza and the Israeli-US war on Iran.

-Polls released by Pew Research reveal a dramatic drop in support for Israel among young conservatives and among Christians in general.
+Polls released by Pew Research reveal a dramatic drop in support for Israel among young conservatives and Christians in general.

 A recent poll by the Institute for Middle East Understanding (IMEU) also shows a growing perception among young Republicans that Israel has too much influence in US politics.
 It also demonstrates that these unfavourable attitudes may translate into voting patterns.